docker-archive/classicswarm/docs/swarm_at_scale.md

 1. Log into the Swarm `manager` node.

-2. Pull the `redis` image to `frontend01` and `frontend02`
+2. Pull the `redis` image to `frontend01` and `frontend02`.

         $ sudo docker -H tcp://192.168.33.20:2375 pull redis
         $ sudo docker -H tcp://192.168.33.21:2375 pull redis

-2. Pull the `postgres` image to the `store` node
+2. Pull the `postgres` image to the `store` node.

         $ sudo docker -H tcp://192.168.33.250:2375 pull postgres

-3. Pull the `ehazlett/interlock` image to the `interlock` node
+3. Pull the `ehazlett/interlock` image to the `interlock` node.

         $ sudo docker -H tcp://192.168.33.12:2375 pull ehazlett/interlock

-Each node in the cluster, as well as the `interlock` node, now has the required images stored locally as shown below.
+Each node in the cluster, as well as the `interlock` node, now has the required images stored locally, as shown below.

 ![](images/interlock.jpg)